prtkgpt/questdb.io/blog/2020-08-25-questitto.md

 ---
-title: "Questitto: Light-weight, Blazing Fast Stack for your IoT Application"
+title: Light-weight, blazing fast stack for your IoT application
 author: Shan Desai
 author_title: QuestDB Contributor
 author_url: https://github.com/shantanoo-desai
 author_image_url: https://avatars.githubusercontent.com/shantanoo-desai
 description:
   Create a simple IoT Stack with Mosquitto MQTT Broker, Telegraf and QuestDB
-tags: [MQTT, IoT, Docker, docker-compose, User-Management]
+tags: [mqtt, iot, docker, community-written]
 ---

 Note: I wanted you to know that this post is written by one of our contributors,